thekarel/best-practices/README.md

 No need to bother about [version numbers](#versioning), things keep working together.

 You can solve tooling at once, adding new modules later will instantly take advantage of it, no extra steps required.
-Check out how [the template](https://github.com/thekarel/project-template) handles Jest testing, Prettier and tsc checks for example.
+Check out how [this example](https://github.com/thekarel/best-practices-example) handles Jest testing, Prettier and tsc checks.

 <a name='manyRepoDisadvantage'></a> On the other hand, multiple repos  seem to present some disadvantages.